Interviewing made easy

 Scoring skills and values

 When you’re done with the interview, you’re ready to rate the candidate.
-Do this right after you complete the interview when the relevant information is fresh in your mind.
+Do this after you have excused the candidate and within 10-20 minutes after you’ve completed the interview when the relevant and objective information is fresh in your mind.

 - After you click on Submit notes you’ll be taken to the scorecard.